PaloAltoNetworks/terraform-azurerm-vmseries-modules/README.md

 If you have found a bug, please report it.
 The preferred way is to create a new issue on the [GitHub issue page](../../issues).

-If you would like consulting support, please contact services-sales@paloaltonetworks.com or your [Palo Alto Networks](https://www.paloaltonetworks.com) account manager."
+For consulting support, please contact services-sales@paloaltonetworks.com or your Palo Alto Networks account manager.

 ## Contributing